Palace economy: Etymology

 Exactly who was the first is unclear, but the best candidate is Karl Polanyi, the economic typologist, then toward the end of his life and at the peak of his career.
 He endorsed Finley's work and went further.
-In the 1960 compendium, City Invincible, written before 1958, he recalled Ventris stating that currency was absent from the tablets, but he phrased it in a different way: "Michael Ventris ... has asserted the absence of money in the palace economy of Mycenaean Greece."
-Ventris had done no such thing.
-He never stated that Mycenaean Greece had a palace economy; between 1956 and 1958 a new system had been defined and was being called a palace economy.
-Most of the theorists followed suit.
-Grahame Clark (1961) wrote of a "palace economy introduced from Crete ...."
-Chester Starr (1961) said "Artisans and peasants were largely embraced in a palace economy under royal control, ...."
+In the 1960 compendium, City Invincible, written before 1958, he recalled Ventris stating that currency was absent from the tablets: "Michael Ventris ... has asserted the absence of money in the palace economy of Mycenaean Greece."
+Ventris did not refer to Mycenaean Greece as a palace economy himself, making Finley's paraphrasing an early example of this usage.
+Following this, many theorists began using the term.
+Grahame Clark (1961) wrote of a "palace economy introduced from Crete ..."
+Chester Starr (1961) said "Artisans and peasants were largely embraced in a palace economy under royal control, ..."
 Leonard R. Palmer (1963) referred to the "highly centralized 'palace economy'" of Knossos and Pylos.
-The word was never just the economic activities at a single site again.

-By the time 1965 had arrived, the palace economy was being applied widely over all the Aegean and Near and Middle Eastern civilizations of the Late Bronze Age.
+By 1965, the concept of a palace economy was being applied widely to Aegean and Near and Middle Eastern civilizations of the Late Bronze Age.
 It became such a fixture that subsequently it was applied to modern economic system types.
 There was, however, a notable abstention.
 Chadwick, who inherited the work and tradition of Ventris, in The Mycenaean World (1976), notably does not refer to a palace economy.
 Instead he implies questions, such as ... it is not so clear how small a palace can be ...
-What we can infer from the palace buildings is that there are administrative centres ... each centre of administration implies an administrator, whether he be an independent monarch, a semi-autonomous prince, or a local baron ....
+What we can infer from the palace buildings is that there are administrative centres ... each centre of administration implies an administrator, whether he be an independent monarch, a semi-autonomous prince, or a local baron ...

 This implying that the palace economy model might be simplistic foreshadowed the current trend.
 Halstead summarizes a forum begun by Nakassis and others asThe term 'redistribution' has been used with a range of meanings in the context of the Aegean Bronze Age and so obscures rather than illuminates the emergence and functioning of political economies.